 Why is it Important to be a Good Boss?

-To understand why it’s so important to be a good boss, you don’t have to look much further than recent shocking statistics about how bad bosses are crushing employee happiness.
+To understand why being a good boss is so important, you don’t have to look much further than recent shocking statistics about how bad bosses are crushing employee happiness.

 - The No. 1 reason employees are frustrated with their managers is because of unclear communication (31%), followed by micromanagement (27%) and favoritism of other employees (27%).